mariayuyu/auto-marker-label/README.md

 ## Preprocessing
-In the `Preprocessing` folder, you will find `cleanup_raw_c3d.py` file.
-This file is used to disconnect particles, denoise particles, and track them in order to end up with a clean C3D file.
+**`cleanup_raw_c3d.py`**: This file is used to disconnect particles, denoise particles, and track them in order to end up with a clean C3D file.

 In order to run the script, change the name of the `subject` folder (e.g. Subj_50), and `input_file` (e.g. 2-limb_02_1).
 You can also modify the parameters for denoising and tracking.
 In particular, `distance` parameter should be modified according to the action performed by the participant.
 If the number of resulting markers exceeds 255, `distance` will be tuned automatically.